 After completing the ready reckoner, staff can download and save a summary of their results, which can be used to discuss potential annual allowance problems with their employer or financial advisor, if required.

-For a demonstration of how to use the tool, watch our webinar recoding below.
+For a demonstration of how to use the tool, watch our webinar recording below.

 Please read before accessing the tool